 I’m unsure of the medical term for this, but did you know that you automatically get new superpowers when you have a baby?
 As parents, we become very adept at resourcefulness and efficiency.
 No pre-work blowout too big, no logistical challenge too small.
 You WILL figure it out and have confidence in that.

 Remember how long it took to settle into life with a newborn?
 The same applies here.
 This is another significant change.
 It will be bumpy and feel overwhelming at first, but you WILL find your new normal.
 There will be an unexpected bath needed before 8 am, you will forget the bottle bag, and there will be a meeting that runs late.
 Remember that you are human; it is okay to ask for help and always take care of what matters most first — your baby and you.

 Preparation is Key!

-Here are 5 tips to getting prepared:
+Here are 5 tips for getting prepared:

 - Get everything you can ready the night before!

-- Wash, dry and repack all of your pump parts.
+- Wash, dry, and repack all of your pump parts.

 - Get bottles ready.